Table of Contents

 2.13 Unions

-Unions are the joints of the gas-metering skid piping systems.
-They are used to connects two pipes.
-Orifice flange unions are also the most cost-effective for orifice measurement with a simple operating procedure.
+Unions are the joints of gas-metering skid piping systems.
+They connect two pipes.
+Orifice flange unions are also the most cost-effective for orifice measurement and have a simple operating procedure.
 The outlet materials for gas skid unions are cast iron, iron, lead-free brass, malleable iron, steel, etc.

 Fig: Typical unions.

 The selection of a specific gas meter type depends on its application.
-In some applications, a particular type is preferred, while in others, any meter type would perform quite satisfactorily.
+In some applications, a particular type is preferred; in others, any meter type would perform satisfactorily.

-All meter installations must meet specific fundamental requirements such as adequate protective devices such as strainers, relief valves, and air or vapour eliminators, dependable pressure and flow controls, and accuracy proving facilities.
-Accurate instrumentation for measuring the physical properties of the flowing fluid, such as temperature, density, etc. is also required.
+All meter installations must meet specific fundamental requirements such as adequate protective devices such as strainers, relief valves, air or vapour eliminators, dependable pressure and flow controls, and accuracy-proving facilities.
+Accurate instrumentation for measuring the physical properties of the flowing fluid, such as temperature, density, etc., is also required.
 Also, physical conditions during normal metering operations must be identical.
-Therefore, selecting a meter and its auxiliary equipment, the following criteria should be considered:
+Therefore, when selecting a meter and its auxiliary equipment, the following criteria should be considered:

 - Amount of foreign matter in fluid(gas) streams.